gdw-workshop/2018_GDW_Workshop/exercises/BEAST Part 1.md

 # Ok.
 Lets get Started!

-You should now have a BEAST folderGo to the BEAST folder in the GDW-Apps directory on your desktop.
+You should now have a *BEAST_Part1* folder in *GDW_Data* that has five files in it (this is what you downloaded and unzipped above).
+Go to the *BEAST* folder in the *GDW-Apps* directory on your desktop.
 All of the following programs are located here except for FigTree and Tracer which are in their own folders within GDW-Apps.

-## Open BEAUTi
+## Open BEAUTi v1.10.4

 Once in BEAUTi...